AlbertoGSZ/IT-Example-Project/documentation/entities/Entity documentation.md

 ### **Relationships**

-Three entities are found, to be called "Person", "CaseReport" and "ResourceURL".
+Three entities are found, to be called "Person", "CaseReport" and "PreIncarcerationRegistry".

 The entity Person has reflexive relationship because it obeys a structure of a tree similar to the genealogical one, in which one figure leaves several in branched structure.